 Who will get the vaccine first?

-- The vaccine is given to individuals who are 16 years of age or older.
+- The vaccine is given to individuals who are 12 years of age or older.
 Read the Ministry of Health's position regarding vaccinating children and teens.

 - Pregnant women or women who plan to be pregnant can get the vaccine.
 See the position paper concerning vaccination of pregnant women (HE).